tawnkramer/tflite_server/README.md

 ```

 Try setting --num_threads 1 and compare.
 Watch htop to see the processor use.
 On the Pi3 B, it was about 250% faster and pegged all four cores.

+#### message protocol ####

+This server accepts a ZQM.REQ type connection.
+It accepts a message and passes entire binary contents to the tflite model inference.
+The size of the binary payload must exactly match the size specified in the input tensors of the model.
+The server then sends a JSON reply with the results.
+If there was a problem, the json err member will contain details.